Experimental System for Molecular Communication in Pipe Flow With Magnetic Nanoparticles: Magnetic Nanoparticle-Based Testbed

 \subsubsection{Gravity}

-Another relevant effect for the transport of particles is gravity.
+Another potentially relevant effect for the transport of larger particles in a macroscopic system, especially for larger distances, is gravity.
 The gravitational force on an individual SPION can be determined as $F=mg=\SI{2.5e-18}{\newton}$ where $m=\SI{2.5e-19}{\kilogram}$ is the particle mass, see Table~\ref{tab:system parameters} and $g=\SI{9.81}{\meter\per\second^2}$ is the gravitational constant \cite{deen_introduction_2016}.
 The resulting drift velocity due to gravity can then be determined as $\vel=F/\zeta=\SI{4.7}{\nano\meter\per\second}$ \cite{jamali_channel_2019} where $\zeta$ is the friction coefficient in Section~\ref{sec:diffusion}.
 When we consider a vertical displacement by gravity of $a/10=\SI{75}{\micro\meter}$ to be relevantly large, then we obtain a time duration after injection of $a/10/\vel=\SI{4.4}{\hour}$ where gravity begins to matter.
 Since the considered CIRs have a duration of less than \SI{1}{\minute}, we expect that the effect of gravity on an individual SPION is negligible.
 On the other hand, considering a time duration of \SI{1}{\minute} as critical, gravity would begin to matter for a particle mass of \SI{6.61e-17}{\kilogram} which would correspond to a radius larger than \SI{176}{\nano\meter} assuming the same mass density, i.e., assuming the SPION mass is proportional to $\Rp^3$.
+We note that the effective particle size could increase by particle-particle interaction.
+In cases where gravity matters, the particle transport by the fluid flow has to be considered jointly with the downwards motion resulting from gravity, see also \cite{schafer_analytical_2019,schafer_nd_2018}.